Understanding DNS

 • Use the original IP address of the client (192.0.2.0, in the example above).
 This is the case for ServiceEntry of type resolution: NONE (the default) and headless Services.

 • Load balance over a set of static IP addresses.
-This is the case for ServiceEntry of type resolution: STATIC, where all spec.endpoints will be used, or for standard Services, where all Endpoints will be used.
+This is the case for ServiceEntry of type resolution: STATIC, where all spec.endpoints are used, or for standard Services, where all Endpoints are used.

 • Periodically resolve an address using DNS, and load balance across all results.
 This is the case for ServiceEntry of type resolution: DNS.

-Note that in all cases, DNS resolution within the Istio proxy is orthogonal to DNS resolution in a user application.
-Even when the client does DNS resolution, the proxy may ignore the resolved IP address and use its own, which could be from a static list of IPs or by doing its own DNS resolution (potentially of the same hostname or a different one).
+Note that in all cases, DNS resolution within the Istio proxy is orthogonal to DNS resolution performed by the user application.
+Even when the client performs DNS resolution, the proxy may ignore the resolved IP address and use its own, which could be from a static list of IPs or from its own DNS resolution (potentially of the same hostname or a different one).

 Proxy DNS resolution